 Earth Ascendant opens to selective sabotage, phantasms, and explosive assassination attempts.
-Here, Sean wastes no time introducing the reader back into the fray of his Astropolis universe that was begun with such skill in Saturn Returns.
+Here, Sean wastes no time introducing the reader back into the fray of his Astropolis universe begun with such skill in Saturn Returns.

 With answers to unanswered questions coming thick and fast, Earth Ascendant is a remarkably good ride.
-The prose is how first-rate space opera should be: lyrical, philosophical and poetic.
-It does the job of putting things into perspective regarding our own earthen empire, and how religions can manifest and evolve.
+The prose is how first-rate space opera should be: lyrical, philosophical, and poetic.
+It does the job of putting things into perspective regarding our own earthen empire, and how religions manifest and evolve.
 Truly unexpected villains greet us toward the conclusion as the story runs riot with Doppelgangers, parasites, and a broken higher intelligence.
 The third in the series, The Grand Conjunction, promises to be an epic thrill ride tapering off a remarkable journey that might well be the author's greatest achievement.